dinesh-it/Expenses/README.md

 Note:
 -----

-* Directory db and files push.sh, pull.sh, run.sh is for my personel use.
-* Dont use these files for your own use. db contains my data.
+* Directory db and files push.sh, pull.sh, run.sh is for my personel use, Delete these files/folders once you cloned. db contains my data.

 Thankyou
 --------